 The Independent Professional Project, or thesis, is the final component of this program.
 In addition to being a significant personal achievement, the project should be of interest and value to others in the profession and of publishable quality.

-Projects may take a variety of formats to allow students to focus on a topic that will benefit them in their development as a second-language teacher:
+Projects may take a variety of formats, allowing you to focus on a topic that will benefit you in your development as a second-language teacher:

 - An academic research paper